M66B/XPrivacyLua/FAQ.md

 and faking offline state doesn't prevent apps from accessing the internet.
 Therefore internet restriction cannot properly be implemented.
 You are adviced to use a firewall app to control internet access, for example [NetGuard](https://forum.xda-developers.com/android/apps-games/app-netguard-root-firewall-t3233012).

+If you still want to fake offline state, see [the example definitions](https://github.com/M66B/XPrivacyLua/tree/master/examples) about how this can be done with a custom restriction definition.

 MAC addresses are [not available anymore](https://developer.android.com/training/articles/user-data-ids.html#version_specific_details_identifiers_in_m) on supported Android versions.